SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-16-covid-vaccines-and-clots.md

 <img src="{{ site.baseurl }}/images/2021-04-16-covid-vaccines-and-clots-oxford-preprint-figs2p22.jpg" width="400" height="131" alt="Taquet, et al., Figure S2, p.
 22: Incidence of CVT in 2 weeks after health events" title="Taquet, et al.: Incidence of CVT in 2 weeks after health events" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 They curiously don't present their main result in a table, forcing me to dig it out of the text.
 (If I were a referee here, _that_ would be a rather pointed bit of advice: never make your reader hunt for your conclusion; make it _painfully_ obvious!)
-But, ok&hellp;
+But, ok&hellip;
 after a bit of excavation of word salad, we find they report on CVT event rates within 2 weeks after diagnosis with COVID (or flu, as a control) or vaccination.